maximdeclercq/vtk-hackathon-2021/readme.md

 Fill in the name of the subscription (which you can choose yourself) and leave the rest as defaults.

-2. Use the queues in Scrapy
+##### Use the queues in Scrapy

 In order to send each item to pubsub, you have to write a `Pipeline` class which processes items.
 All items which are yielded by your parsing functions are sent through the Scrapy [Item Pipeline](https://docs.scrapy.org/en/latest/topics/item-pipeline.html) in order to be processed sequentially by all the pipelines defined in it.
 Have a look at the documentation for some examples what you can do with it and how to make one and enable it.

-Add yours in `workshop/pipelines.py` and enable it in the settings.
+In `workshop/pipelines.py` there is already such a pipeline defined, where each item can be processed.
 It should start with sending each item (being a python dict) to a function (which will later post it to the pubsub queue, for now just e.g. print something).
 Based on the `spider.name` attribute you can differentiate between the hotels spider and the rates spider; they should both send to a different topic of course.

-If you raise a `DropItem` exception from your pipeline, the item will no longer be processed further; if you don't, you can just add something here and it will still e.g. output the item to the command-line log.
+If you raise a `DropItem` exception from your pipeline, the item will no longer be processed further; if you don't, you can just add something here and it will still e.g. output the item to the command-line log or to json.

 The actual sending function is quite easy to write: have a look at the [PubSub docs](https://cloud.google.com/pubsub/docs/) which has quickstarts and guides for every language.
 Items on pubsub are plain bytes, so your function will take the item which was yielde by your function, optionally you can add fields to it (e.g. a timestamp can be handy), encode into bytes, and then publish that on the topic.

 If you run your scraper now, you'll see pubsub-related message appearing in the logs.
-If you go in the cloud console to one of your subscriptions, you'll see that messages are being pushed to the topic:
+If you go in the cloud console to one of your subscriptions, you'll see with a slight delay that messages are being pushed to the topic:

 ![Topic_Messages](docs_images/topic_push.png)